 Turkey, stuffing, gravy, eggnog, christmas cookies... and 10 pounds later, you feel sluggish and unhappy.
 This is typically how the months from November to January play out for you each year.
 But this year can be different.
-4 Secrets To A Stress-Free Thanksgiving In this video, Counselor/Therapist and YourTango Expert Kris Henderson offers some helpful tips to get through the holiday season without gaining weight.
+In this video, Counselor/Therapist and YourTango Expert Kris Henderson offers some helpful tips to get through the holiday season without gaining weight.
 “Plan accordingly as far as your calorie consumption goes,” Kris advises.

 Ladies and gentlemen, consider yourself warned: If your long-term lover expresses the desire to shed a few pounds, it can only mean one thing.
 He is planning on leaving you.
 Wait... what?

 The average American will gain some weight over the holiday season.
 While we may hate this fact, consider the even worse news: most people don't lose it after January 1.
 If your weight has crept up over the years, then it may not be your age that's at fault.
 Just living through these weeks, year after year, can do the trick.
 So, not gaining weight during the holiday season is truly its own worthy goal.